 Castration can be avoided by marketing buck kids prior to their sexual maturity, or by practicing herd segregation to prevent indiscriminate breeding.
+When procedure is carried out, use of a local anesthetic and analgesics for pain management is recommended.

-- a) When necessary, castration may be performed on kids that are between 24 hours and 7 days old.
-Castration should ideally be carried out surgically by, or under the supervision of, a veterinarian.
-Pain management must be used if surgical castration is performed. - b) Rubber rings are acceptable when castration is performed by trained on-farm personnel, as this is a simpler method, with less potential for complications and infection. - c) In tetanus prone areas, tetanus antitoxin should be administered when castration is performed. - d) In the event of a failure or unintentional omission of the rubber ring, the use of a bloodless castrator (burdizzo) or surgical castration with pain management performed by a veterinarian on kids between the ages of 1 week to 4 weeks is allowed.
+- method, with less potential for complications and infection.
+In tetanus prone areas, tetanus antitoxin should be administered when castration is performed. - b) In the event of a failure, or unintentional omission of the rubber ring, the use of a bloodless castrator, a burdizzo, or surgical castration, performed by a veterinarian, on kids between the ages of 1 week to 4 weeks is allowed.